Status

 Statewide

 The Tasmanian Southern Rock Lobster fishery has a long history of exploitation.
-Low stock levels saw the introduction of increasing management controls including size limits, pot limits, vessel limits.
-Depletion to a very low level in the 1990s resulted in the introduction of a total allowable catch limit (TAC).
+Low stock levels and low commercial CPUE saw the introduction of increasing management controls including size limits, pot limits, vessel limits.
+Further depletion to a very low level in the 1990s resulted in the introduction of a total allowable catch limit (TAC).
 The commercial component of the TAC is traded through an Individual Transferable Quota (ITQ) system.
 Recreational catch is controlled through input controls and the statewide recreational component of the TAC is rarely reached.

 On the basis of the above evidence the current stock status with particular emphasis on the Tasmanian component of the stock is unlikely to be depleted and recruitment is unlikely to be impaired.

-The TAC is set on an annual basis at a level that ensures that egg production remains above the 30% statewide limit reference point and to ensure that the fishery remains on track to reach the interim rebuilding target.
-This is evaluated through an integrated stock assessment model that combines all sources of information available to produce the best assessment of the current stock state and the predicted response to future management decisions.
-A key component of this is consideration of the robustness of the management approach to different future recruitment scenarios (a sensitivity analysis).
+The TAC is set on an annual basis at a level that ensures that egg production remains above the 30% statewide limit reference point and to ensure that the fishery remains on track to reach the rebuilding target.
+The rebuilding target has been reached and a new target has not yet been determined.
+However ongoing rebuilding for the near future is highly likely to be required under the new harvest strategy.

 The management measures discussed ensure that the exploitation rate is maintained at a level that will allow ongoing stock rebuilding, as such the fishing mortality is unlikely to cause the stock to become recruitment impaired now and into the future.